uNetworking/uWebSockets/misc/READMORE.md

 Inside of .drain event you should check ws.getBufferedAmount(), it might have drained, or even increased.
 Most likely drained but don't assume that it has, .drain event is only a hint that it has changed.

 #### Ping/pongs "heartbeats"
-The library will autoamtically send pings to clients acording to the `idleTimeout` specified.
+The library will automatically send pings to clients according to the `idleTimeout` specified.
 If you set idleTimeout = 120 seconds a ping will go out a few seconds before this timeout unless the client has sent something to the server recently.
 If the client responds to the ping, the socket will stay open.
 When client fails to respond in time, the socket will be forcefully closed and the close event will trigger.
 On disconnect all resources are freed, including subscriptions to topics and any backpressure.
 You can easily let the browser reconnect using 3-lines-or-so of JavaScript if you want to.

 #### Backpressure
 Sending on a WebSocket can build backpressure.
 WebSocket::send returns an enum of BACKPRESSURE, SUCCESS or DROPPED.
 When send returns BACKPRESSURE it means you should stop sending data until the drain event fires and WebSocket::getBufferedAmount() returns a reasonable amount of bytes.
 But in case you specified a maxBackpressure when creating the WebSocketContext, this limit will automatically be enforced.
-That means an attempt at sending a message which would result in too much backpressure will be cancelled and send will return DROPPED.
+That means an attempt at sending a message which would result in too much backpressure will be canceled and send will return DROPPED.
 This means the message was dropped and will not be put in the queue. maxBackpressure is an essential setting when using pub/sub as a slow receiver otherwise could build up a lot of backpressure.
 By setting maxBackpressure the library will automatically manage an enforce a maximum allowed backpressure per socket for you.

 #### Threading
 The library is single threaded.
 You cannot, absolutely not, mix threads.
 A socket created from an App on thread 1 cannot be used in any way from thread 2.
 The only function in the whole entire library which is thread-safe and can be used from any thread is Loop:defer.
 Loop::defer takes a function (such as a lambda with data) and defers the execution of said function until the specified loop's thread is ready to execute the function in a single-threaded fashion on correct thread.
 So in case you want to publish a message under a topic, or send on some other thread's sockets you can, but it requires a bit of indirection.
 You should aim for having as isolated apps and threads as possible.